langchain-ai/langgraph/README.md

 It can often be tough to evaluation chat bots in multi-turn situations.
 One way to do this is with simulations.

 - [Chat bot evaluation as multi-agent simulation](https://github.com/langchain-ai/langgraph/blob/main/examples/chatbot-simulation-evaluation/agent-simulation-evaluation.ipynb): how to simulate a dialogue between a "virtual user" and your chat bot
+- [Evaluating over a dataset](./examples/chatbot-simulation-evaluation/langsmith-agent-simulation-evaluation.ipynb): benchmark your assistant over a langsmith dataset using a red teaming exercise with a virtual customer.

 ### Multimodal Examples